 Amount under deferred compensation plan (Note 27) has been invested in an insurance policy in accordance with the terms of the deferred compensation plan.
 The Group is the beneficiary of such investments.
-As at 31 December 2010 and 2009, the carrying amount represents the cash surrender value of the policy and approximates its fair value.
+The carrying amount represents the cash surrender value of the policy and approximates its fair value at the end of the reporting period.